JoeWoo/nlpir/README.md

 T_T I'm sorry about the function userdict can`t work on linux.  windows gem works perfectly.

-the bug exist in the origin .so file that ICTCLAS2013 official team brought.
+the bug is brought by ICTCLAS2013 official team in the origin .so file.

+I have already reported the bug to them.

 ## Installation